-Capital Allowances can be used to reduce Corporation Tax when you buy assets (these are items that are going to be used for your business for longer than a year) such as equipment, machinery or vehicles that you use in your business.
+Capital Allowances are allowances for items purchased for your business that you expect to use for longer than a year.
+These items are equipment such as computer equipment, furniture, machinery or vehicles that you use in your business.
 You can deduct some or all of the value of the item from your profits to reduce your corporation tax bill.

 These items will also be shown on your balance sheet, however, they are treated differently on your balance sheet and this often causes confusion, but read on and hopefully we can shed light on this.
 Remember this article is about the CT600, the calculations of capital allowances and the treatment of capital items for tax purposes.